Lovelace-Learning-Labs/ads-learn-lms/01-linear-data-structures/05-arrayqueue-implementation.md

 ##### !question

-Which of the following are true of JavaScript arrays
+Which of the following is **not** guaranteed to be true of JavaScript arrays?

 ##### !end-question